engineyard/ey-docs/pages/ssh-install.md

   1. Login to your AppCloud account.
   2. Click the **Dashboard** menu item.
-  3. Click the environment name you want to add the key to.
+  3. Click the specific Environment for the Application you want to add the key to. <br />
+     For example the "production" environment of the "MyApp" application.
+  4. Click on the Environment name link, ex. "production".
   4. Click the **More Options** tab.
   5. Click the **Edit Environment** link.
   6. Locate the SSH Keys section and select the keys you want to install.